ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 This Intent specifies what delay characteristics the applications prefers.
 It provides hints for the transport system whether to optimize for low latency or other criteria.
 Note that setting this Intents does not imply any guarantees on whether an application's requirements can actually be satisfied.
-This Intent can also apply to individual Content.
-\[MICHAEL: I think we should remove the last sentence.
-We already have priorities there, and a lifetime - so we have several hints regarding the importance or urgency of specific Content.]

 Stream:
 : Delay and packet delay variation should be kept as low as possible